There is a framework of providers in place to help identify and arrange services for disabled children, young people and families needing support.

 Limitations of the framework

-While we can assure you that the framework is provided with our reasonable care and skill (for example, by us reasonably assessing that the framework providers meet certain quality standards), please note that we don't make any other promises or warranties about the services provided by any service provider under the framework.
+We can assure you that the framework is provided with our reasonable care and skill (for example, by us reasonably assessing that the framework providers meet certain quality standards).
+We don't make any other promises or warranties about the services provided by any service provider under the framework.

 It remains the responsibility of parents, carers or professionals to check that the service being offered by a framework provider is appropriate and meets the needs of the child or young person concerned.